outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 ### solution automation workflows

+	- basic solution automation workflows
 		- trial & error
+		- reverse engineering
 		- break problem into sub-problems & merge sub-solutions
+		- apply rules from other systems to see if they work in another system
+		- apply machine-learning
+		- use a rules/solution database & look up the answer